Client stories: Ellen

 Retirement income planning

-Ellen’s Portfolio Manager worked with a Senior Financial Planning Consultant to identify a retirement income strategy that can help build retirement savings for Ellen while lowering taxes for her husband during his highest income-earning years.
+Ellen’s Portfolio Manager worked with a Senior Total Wealth Planner to identify a retirement income strategy that can help build retirement savings for Ellen while lowering taxes for her husband during his highest income-earning years.
 Their strategy is focused on creating co-ordinated, tax-efficient retirement incomes for both individuals during their retirement years.

 Working with Ellen’s external tax professionals, Ellen’s Portfolio Manager and Scotia Wealth Management specialists identified income-splitting strategies that could be implemented to help reduce the family’s overall tax burden.